 This feature allows you to identify existing records when importing records.
 It analyzes data files and datasets to identify similar or existing records in the destination application and react accordingly.
 You can use this for imports from relational databases and HTTP APIs including:

-As an example, you can select Insert to add new records to the database or update to revise existing records in the same import.
-After you import records integrator.io checks each record (based on your specified parameters) and determines if the records are new or existing.
+For example, you can select Insert to add new records to the database or Update to revise existing records in the same import.
+After you import records, integrator.io checks each record (based on your specified parameters) and determines whether it is new or existing.
 See Step B for information about how to identify an existing record.

 As an example, you can select the Composite HTTP method, which gives you access to three relevant sub-methods: